Fraunhofer-AISEC/severed-framework/README.md

 * KVM_MAPPING_CHANGE <pid> <GPA1> <GPA2>
 Remap GPA1 of a VM with the given PID to the PFN of GPA2.

-We https://github.com/jerome-pouiller/ioctl to call IOCTLs.
+We use https://github.com/jerome-pouiller/ioctl to call IOCTLs.
-IOCTLs can be called with

 `sudo ioctl /dev/kvm <IOCTL-NAME>`

 ## Limitations

 * We do not support situations in which multiple VMs with multiple vcpus are running, and at least one physical core is shared among VMs.
 * PIDs must match a running VM.
-Otherwise, host OS might freeze.
+Otherwise, the host OS might freeze.

 ## Linux Kernel and Patch

 * Download and extract Linux 4.18.13:

-* Enter the kernel directory and use patch to apply the patch:
+* Enter the kernel directory and apply the patch:

-`patch -p1 < name_of_patch`
+`patch -p1 < severed_patch_4.18.13.patch`

 * Build the kernel.
 We use this command: